codeandsons/live-free-or-dy-nasty/docs/league-charter.md

 1. When waivers are processed, the manager with the highest bid wins, and their bid is deducted from their FAAB.
 Losing bids are not deducted.
 1. In the case of a tied bid, the manager with the higher waiver priority claims the player.
 1. Waiver priority is determined initially by draft order.
 Each acquisition drops the acquiring team to the bottom of the waiver priority.
    1. For example, team A has priority 3 and team B has priority 5.
 Both managers bid $5 on a player.
-Team A wins the claim due to higher priority and drops to position 12.
-All teams with priority 4 and below move up one spot, so team B will now have priority 4 for the next waiver claim.
+Team A wins the claim due to higher priority and drops to position 12 and $5 is deducted from their FAAB.
+All teams with priority 4 and below move up one spot, so team B will now have priority 4 for the next waiver claim and their FAAB is unchanged.
 1. Waivers are processed at 4am PST daily.
 Players who played in a given week are locked from game time until the following Tuesday evening (processed 4am Wednesday morning).
 1. Players dropped from a roster will be on waivers a minimum of 1 day.